GideonAg/alx-low_level_programming/README.md

-A simple repo containing some C code :)
+This a simple repo on C programming